 Rising from 22% in 2017, martech resources and programs currently represent the largest area of investment.
 Recent digital marketing stats show that companies believe marketing technology and automation will deliver more relevant customer experiences and help them stay in control of their marketing activities.
 Effective marketing technology helps businesses keep track of changes in customer habits and channel engagement rates.
 It also helps businesses understand why these stats are changing.
 As a consequence of this technological advancement, however, labor budgets slipped in 2018 from 27% to 24%.

-It’s amazing to think that in 19, more than one-third of small and mid-sized businesses aren’t online.
+It’s amazing to think that in 2021, more than one-third of small and mid-sized businesses aren’t online.
 While those business owners might think all this digital marketing mumbo jumbo is useless, digital marketing stats show that local searches are now hugely important for brick-and-mortar businesses.
-Even if you sell hot dogs on a street corner, it’s worth creating an online presence.
+Even if you sell hot dogs on a street corner, it’s worth creating an online presence, and with resources such as free website builders readily available online, there’s really no excuse.

 Online marketing statistics show that if you create your own website and optimize it for local search, you won’t regret it.
 The best way to optimize for local SEO is to reverse-engineer the local terms visitors have used to find the type of service you offer.
-Check out web analytics and the Google AdWords keyword tool to get started.
+Check out web analytics and the Google Ads Keyword Planner to get started.
 You can find local search terms yourself simply by typing in your city/area and the service you offer (ie. “car wash East Chicago”).

 While most businesses with a website try to optimize their landing pages, lead generation statistics show that only 50% of landing pages are mobile-optimized.
 You can get ahead of the competition by publishing special offers on your landing page, optimizing it for mobile devices, and including relevant videos.